mawro69/mycv/index.md

 I was mislead by the sound of it, how am I gonna get turnt up on this coffee shit?
 (Yeah)

-Checked in parameters of markov chain hidden
+Checked that parameters in a markov chain but wher hidden

 Ciga coffe, then chill and try to find my problems